cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 ```

 {{% notice info %}}
 There will be continued improvements for configuration export but exported configuration should never be use as is without manually checking it.
+In regards to the issue with the version number, the YAML parser will strip off the zero, resulting in a version number of `2.10` which does not exist for that plugin.
 {{% /notice %}}

-9. Copy the contents of the `plugin-catalog.yaml` withe the `version` fix from above and then navigate to the `ops-controller` repository in your workshop GitHub Organization.
+9. Copy the contents of the `plugin-catalog.yaml` with the `version` fix from above and then navigate to the `ops-controller` repository in your workshop GitHub Organization.
 10. Next click on the **Add file** button and then select **Create new file**. ![Create new file in GitHub](github-create-new-file.png?width=50pc)
 11. On the next screen, name the new file `plugin-catalog.yaml`, enter the contents from the `plugin-catalog.yaml` export but **make sure your put single quotes around the plugin version**.
 Then commit directly to the `main` branch. ![Commit plugin-catalog.yaml](commit-plugin-catalog.png?width=50pc)
 12. Plugins in the `plugin-catalog.yaml` are not actually installed on a controller, rather they just extend what can be installed outside of CAP.
 In order for a plugin to be installed via a configuration bundle you must add it to the `plugins.yaml`.
 Click on the `plugins.yaml` file and then click on the ***Edit this file*** pencil button. ![Edit plugins file GitHub](github-edit-plugins-file.png?width=50pc)